rhit-silkaijr/MA415/README.md

 # How to run

 In order to run the code, preprocessing must first be done by running the Preprocessing_ipynb file - which also contains the baseline models and accuracy - as well as the file for regularization to generate the full datasets.
-Then, any .ipynb file with a relevant model (Ones starting with RANDOM_FOREST or Gradient_Boosting_trees) can be run fully to train and evaluate a model.
-Demo.ipynb can also be run to create the best model and evaluate its performance on data points.
+From here RANDOM_FOREST.ipynb, PCA_Gradient_Boosting_Trees.ipynb, and Gradient_Boosting_Trees.ipynb are capable of being ran to fully to train and evaluate these models.
+Prior to the running of the Gradient_Boosting_Trees_Post_Lasso.ipynb and the RANDOM_FOREST_Feature Engineering, the file Linear_with_feature_engineering.ipynb.
+The Demo.ipynb can also be run to create the best model and evaluate its performance on data points.

 # Packages